chosam2322/chosam2322.github.io/_pages/about.md

 At Wellesley, I teach courses in American Politics such as <i>Intro to American Politics; A Seat at the Table?
 Race and Representation in American Political Institutions; American Political Economy; Black Politics; and When Am I Going to Make A Living?
 The Political Economy of Career Selection.</i>

+My work has been supported by the Social Science Research Council, the UC Berkeley Empirical Legal Studies Fellowship, the UC Berkeley Institute for Governmental Studies, and American Political Science Association's Diversity Fellowship.

 I received my PhD in Political Science from the University of California, Berkeley in 2024.
 I graduated from Wesleyan University in 2015 with a double major in Government and African American Studies (with Honors).

-Off campus, I'm a part of the Boston 1 Dragon Boat Racing Team and always looking for a new restaurant in Boston to try.

 Feel free to drop me a line to connect about areas in my research agenda I might be of assistance on.